Lucg/push-plugin-unity/README.md

 	InfobipPush.SetTimezoneOffsetInMinutes(int minutes);

-If you manually set timezone offset then the default automatic timezone offset updates will be disabled.
-Also if you enable automatic timezone offset updates again, then the manually timezone offset value will be overridden by automatic updates.
+If you manually set timezone offset, then the default automatic timezone offset updates will be disabled.
+Also, if you enable automatic timezone offset updates again, then the manually timezone offset value will be overridden by automatic updates.
 To enable automatic timezone offset updates you should use method:

     InfobipPush.SetTimezoneOffsetAutomaticUpdateEnabled(true);